Written by Sandie Barrie Blackley, MA/CCC

 Some sources will say that personality and learning style differ according to what side of your brain is dominant– well that is a myth.

-This myth of people being inclined in either right brained or left brained activities originated from the Nobel Prize-winning research of Roger Sperry in the 1960s.
+This myth of people being inclined to either right-brained or left-brained activities originated from the Nobel Prize-winning research of Roger Sperry in the 1960s.
 Sperry cut the brain along a structure called the corpus callosum in patients who have epilepsy and found out that the left and right sides of the brain could no longer communicate once that structure was cut.

 He then did some studies and determined which sides of the brain were involved in different parts of thought.
 Psychology enthusiasts ran with this idea and convoluted it to mean more than it was meant to.